 As such, we can see that the mantra of Hans Schreuder "Sun heats Earth and Earth heats Atmosphere" is correct, see the next link on the greenhouse effect.
-The atmosphere does not heat the Earth (thermodynamically impossible due to difference in mass and temperature); on the contrary we can see the atmosphere as a giant cooling system (conduction and convection).
-It only re-radiates a miniscule bit of the outgoing infrared radiation a little bit.
+The atmosphere does not heat the Earth (thermodynamically impossible due to difference in mass and temperature).
+On the contrary: we can see the atmosphere as a giant cooling system (conduction and convection).
+It only re-radiates a miniscule bit of the outgoing infrared radiation.

 The radiation from the Sun passes through the atmosphere and collides with the mass of the Earth, be it rocks, sands, prairies, forests, lakes, rivers and oceans.
 It is on average, when the sun is directly overhead some 1000 W/m2.
 Conduction and convection then and only then warms the atmosphere, moving the warmth away from the planet into space (which is around 0 K).

 With a gain in altitude the air molecules will get farther and farther apart (90% or the air mass is below ~15 km), and thus their temperature drops.
 An air bubble which has been warmed by conduction rises by convection as long as its temperature is higher than the surrounding air.
 During ascend the air bubble also cools, adiabatically by virtue of lower air pressure.
 Until an equilibrium with the surrounding air is reached and vertical movement stops.
 The amount of moisture in that air bubble also determines how fast it cools, more moisture means more energy in the bubble thus slower cooling while ascending.